Afraid of Outer Space

 bound to come out sooner or later

-that I wasted away like I wasted time
+how I wasted away like I wasted time

 and made my own breathing labored.